vim-fuzzbox/fuzzbox.vim/README.md

 **Fuzzyy has been renamed to Fuzzbox, new name, same great taste!**

-A fuzzy finder for files, strings, help documents and many other things.

-It utilizes Vim's native matchfuzzypos function and popup window feature.

-Fuzzbox strives to provide an out-of-box experience by using pre-installed programs to handle complex tasks.
+A modern, extensible fuzzy finder for Vim.
+Written in vim9script using Vim's native fuzzing matching, background job, and popup window features, it's pretty fast and it just works, out of the box, on Mac, Linux, and Windows.

 ## Screenshot

 ![screenshot](https://raw.githubusercontent.com/vim-fuzzbox/showcase/refs/heads/main/screenshot.png)
 [](https://raw.githubusercontent.com/vim-fuzzbox/showcase/refs/heads/main/screenshot.png)
+Visit the [showcase](https://github.com/vim-fuzzbox/showcase) for other examples

 ## Requirements

 - Vim >= 9.0 (plugin is written in vim9scipt, Vim 9+ required, Neovim not
   supported)

+Fuzzbox uses the programs pre-installed on almost all Mac, Linux, and Windows systems for finding files and searching in files by default, but will automatically use the faster alternatives listed below if they are available.

 ### Suggested dependencies